rstudio/gt/README.md

   - `theme_classical()` – use the ‘classical’ table theme
   - `theme_minimal()` – use the ‘minimal’ table theme

 There are more functions yet to come.
+A means to selectively target rows, columns, or rows will be introduced and incorporated into functions that apply transformations on cell content.

 ## Inner Workings